 In addition to the four guns (starting pistol, automatic assault rift, grenade launcher, and rocket launcher) there are two equipment items: proximity mine and deployable cover shield.
 It’s enough gear to add some strategy to encounters, but does feel a bit light overall.

-However, not all of the streamlining they’ve done is for the better in my opinion.
-One great example of this is the weapon handling.
+However, not all of the streamlining they’ve done is for the better.
+One great example of this is weapon handling.
 In Solaris, you literally cannot control your left hand at all.
 Every weapon in the game is essentially one-handed just like the pistol, which is fine in and of itself, Half-Life: Alyx did this as well, but in Solaris your left hand isn’t tracked at all.
 If you reach out with your left controller it doesn’t do anything, you’re only using it as a thumbstick to move around.

 The issue with this is twofold: a lack of presence and immersion, but also a lack of gameplay opportunity.
 In games like Onward your left hand is equal to the right hand, you could pull your pistol with the left hand, cradle the gun on your left shoulder and even pull the trigger left-handed if you wanted to.
 But in Solaris your left hand is basically the left half of an Xbox controller in your hand without tracking.